How to Apply

 - Degree type and qualifications and credits from your degree

-When completing your application for St James', you’ll need to have your certificates – or details of your certificates - with you, as you'll need to know pass dates and examining boards where appropriate.
+When completing your application for our Partnership you’ll need to have your certificates – or details of your certificates - with you, as you'll need to know pass dates and examining boards where appropriate.
 If you’re unable to identify your examining board, you could select ‘other’ until you have the relevant paperwork.
-If all or part of your qualifications were gained abroad, you might need a NARIC check to determine equivalency to the UK standard.
-If you’re yet to retake a GCSE, there’s a ‘pending’ option, or a check box if your provider accepts equivalency tests.
+If all or part of your qualifications were gained abroad, you might need a UK ENIC check to determine equivalency to the UK standard.
+If you’re yet to retake a GCSE, there’s a ‘pending’ option, or a check box if your provider accepts equivalency tests (which we do).

 This is your chance to ensure your application stands out.
 The personal statement is split into parts: